majingyu/lbs/README.md

     <div id="listBoxSelector" style="width: 800px; height: 600px;"></div>

-Then you add the *flowChart* in this container by
+Then you add the *listBoxSelector* in this container by

     jquery('#listBoxSelector').listBoxSelector({
 			left: ['item1', 'item2', 'item3', 'item4', 'item5', 'item6', 'item7'],